 A living donor champion plays an important role in your transplant journey by taking the lead in helping you find a living donor.

-The champion can be a friend or a relative who can tell people your story and let them know what you need so you can focus on staying healthy.
+Your champion can be a friend or a relative who can tell people your story and let them know what you need so you can focus on staying healthy.
 With the support of your champion, finding a donor can be a much more manageable task.

 Asking someone to be your living donor is an emotional and overwhelming task, but the person who can help may be closer than you realize.
 Always remember to keep an open mind, stay positive, and ask for help.
 Learn more by visiting the Living Donor Champion Toolkit.